sitraka-/decolonial-futures/design-and-outer-space.md

      <h1 class="NT" style="font-family:'Picnic' !important;text-transform: capitalize !important;line-height: 0.9;font-size: 6rem !important;" ><span style="font-size:8rem !important;">Design As Cultural Mediation</span></h1>
     <aside class="notes">
     - Another dimension of control is design's ability to mediate cultural narratives
-    - The Codex Mendoza, created around 1541 in Mexico ...
+    - The Codex Mendoza, created around 1541 in Mexico is an interesting example ...
   </aside>
 </section>

 <section data-background-image="assets/imgs/mendoza.jpg" data-state=cmen>
     <aside class="notes">
-    - ... is a manuscript created after the Spanish conquest, documenting key aspects of the Aztec Empire—its tribute systems, trade routes, and cosmology—in detailed visuals and text.
-It doesn’t just preserve the Aztec world; it reorganises it from a colonial perspective.
-Made for the Spanish crown, the codex systematically records the economic and social structures of the Aztecs, turning that knowledge into a tool for colonial control.
+    - ... it's a manuscript created after the Spanish conquest, documenting key aspects of the Aztec Empire—its tribute systems, trade routes, and cosmology—in detailed visuals and text.
+It doesn’t just preserve the Aztec world; it reorganises it from a colonial perspective. <br><br>
+    - Made for the Spanish crown, the codex systematically records the economic and social structures of the Aztecs, turning that knowledge into a tool for colonial control.
 What was intended as a record of the Aztec world also became a means to exploit it.
   </aside>
 </section>